theodowling/advent-of-code-2021/README.md

-# Advent of Code Elixir Starter
+# Advent of Code 2021

-A batteries included starter pack for participating in [Advent of Code](https://www.adventofcode.com) using Elixir!
+This include my attempts at solving the advent of code problems for 2021.

 ## Benchmark results on M1 Macbook Air